12.15 Ongoing Training

 3. Has completed twelve (12) hours of continuing education focusing on pediatrics within the past year that will assist the parent(s) in the care of a child with medical complexity.

-• In order to be approved as a medically complex foster or adoptive home, the foster or adoptive family must complete both the medically complex online orientation and the initial Join Hands Together Training.
+• In order to be approved as a non-familial and relative/fictive medically complex foster or adoptive home, the foster or adoptive family must complete both the medically complex online orientation and the initial Join Hands Together Training.
 Health care professionals are required to attend and may receive continuing education credit if applicable.

 • Medically complex foster or adoptive homes may receive the specialized medically complex rate if they are caring for a child who has been deemed specialized by the medical support section.
 Specialized rates are only available to advanced or degreed medically complex homes.

 • Care plus initial training can only count for an initial training credit and not for ongoing training credit hours.
+Care plus initial training may not be required again within five (5) years if a foster parent has a change in approval status.

 • A web-based training (WBT) curriculum has been developed to educate the foster and adoptive parent(s) on medication administration.
 This training must be completed prior to approval as a foster or adoptive parent.
 It is recommended that this training be completed every two (2) years.
 Assistance accessing the online training can be provided by the R&C worker.